Written by Cameron Crowe

-Almost Famous takes place in the mid seventies, just prior to the disco era.
-It is based on a true story: Cameron Crowe’s (the writer, producer and director of the movie) life as a writer for Rolling Stone magazine writing about the bands of that era.
+Almost Famous takes place in the mid-seventies, just prior to the disco era.
+It is based on a true story: Cameron Crowe’s (the writer, producer, and director of the movie) life as a writer for Rolling Stone magazine writing about the bands of that era.
 William Miller is Crowe’s alter-ego in the film.
 At the tender age of fifteen, he is mature beyond his years in many ways, but emotionally he is still fifteen.

 Patrick Fugit portrays William Miller and is superb.
 He captures the heart of the boy who seems to fit in nowhere.
 William is uncool and yearns to be cool as his sister promised he would be many years before.
 Fugit was perfect for the part, capturing William’s naivete and innocence as he associates the world surrounding this rock band with being cool, then learns just how horrible of an existence it really is.
 Fugit deserved an Oscar nomination.

 So did Frances McDormand as Elaine, his straight-laced mother who has a hard time seeing her son’s predicament in the world.
-After having her daughter move out at 18 and not keep in touch, Elaine is a little looser with her son.
+After having her daughter move out at 18 and not keeping in touch, Elaine is a little looser with her son.
 That doesn’t stop McDormand from getting some of the best lines in this movie.
 When she tells a class full of students that her son was kidnapped by a rock band, it is hysterical but poignant – she sees them as a cult that is bent on destroying the son she has been raising alone and to the best of her ability.
 Another actress could have made Elaine into a mere caricature, but McDormand’s work here is perfect.

-The most recognition has been given to Kate Hudson as Penny Lane, a neo-groupie who thinks a lot more of Russell Hammond, Stillwater‘s lead guitarist, than he does of her.
+The most recognition has been given to Kate Hudson as Penny Lane, a neo-groupie who thinks a lot more of Russell Hammond, Stillwater‘s lead guitarist than he does of her.
 Hudson plays this part perfectly, her eyes are filled with the optimism of youth, and of total faith in the man she loves.
 We see how much she cares for Hammond without her saying a word.
 Her actions also convey just how deeply she cares for William as a friend as well, though his feeling for her are much deeper.

-Having red Pamela DesBarres’ book many years ago, I could see a lot of what DesBarres talked about in Penny Lane, so I have to wonder was this indicative of that time in rock & roll or did Crowe base the part on her?
+Having read Pamela DesBarres’ book many years ago, I could see a lot of what DesBarres talked about in Penny Lane, so I have to wonder was this indicative of that time in rock & roll, or did Crowe base the part on her?
 I think this movie does more justice to this era of rock & roll than a film based on DesBarres’ book ever would have.

 Finally, there is Billy Crudup as the elusive Russell Hammond.
 For a long time through this movie, I didn’t know what to make of him.
-At times, I thought he was a typical rock-star who’s ego would eventually lead him to self-destruct.
+At times, I thought he was a typical rock star whose ego would eventually lead him to self-destruct.
 I’d then think of him as a hamster caught up in a wheel he couldn’t get off.
 In the end, I decided that all he wanted to do was play music and everything else was just extra.
 He didn’t know how to be true to himself.
-His conversation on the phone with Elaine (and later in person) show what a basically decent guy he is – he is just caught up in the pandemonium surrounding the up-and-coming band.
+His conversation on the phone with Elaine (and later in person) shows what a basically decent guy he is – he is just caught up in the pandemonium surrounding the up-and-coming band.

 These four are the main reason this movie is so good, although there is not one person at fault in the supporting cast either.
 I have to say I haven’t seen a movie that made such a wonderful and lasting impression on me in a very long time.

-On DVD, there are the usual extras: a behind the scenes/making of documentary, production notes, complete cast listing, and theatrical trailer.
-Two items that really stood out to me, though, were the Fever Dog music video (probably because no one had even really thought about making music videos in the mid 70’s), and the complete Rolling Stone articles by Cameron Crowe.
+On DVD, there are the usual extras: a behind-the-scenes/making-of documentary, production notes, complete cast listing, and theatrical trailer.
+Two items that really stood out to me, though, were the Fever Dog music video (probably because no one had even really thought about making music videos in the mid ’70s), and the complete Rolling Stone articles by Cameron Crowe.